avajiyo/bmi-calculator/README.md

 # BMI Calculator

 A simple BMI calculator app created using [Flutter](https://flutter.dev/) & [Android Studio](https://developer.android.com/studio).
-This app was created with the help of [The App Brewery's Complete Flutter Development Bootcamp by Dr. Angela Yu](https://www.appbrewery.co/)

 ![bmicalculator](bmicalculatorpreview.gif)

+It was created with the help of [The App Brewery's Complete Flutter Development Bootcamp](https://www.appbrewery.co/)

 ## What is BMI?